 Applicants holding a Tier 2 Visa at the time of planned departure are eligible to apply for a GHF but should contact firstname.lastname@example.org for guidance.

 When Can I Apply?

-Applications for Global Health Fellowships will be made normally a couple of months before starting ST1, we will send out an application form to all successfully appointed GPST1s across Severn and Peninsula.
+Applications for Global Health Fellowships will be made normally a month or so after starting ST1, we will send out an application form to all successfully appointed GPST1s across Severn and Peninsula.